jsx-eslint/eslint-plugin-react/docs/rules/jsx-restrict-classnames.md

 }]]
 ...
 ```
-Rule options take an array of objects of type `{"className", "isPrefix", "message"}`
+Rule options takes an array of objects of type `{"className", "isPrefix", "message"}`

 ### `className`

 The className string or a className prefix string that needs to be restricted.
-When passing in a prefix string, set the isPrefix option to `true`, to do a prefix check.
+When passing in a prefix string, set the `isPrefix` option to `true` to do a prefix check.

 ### `isPrefix`